Upwell: History

 The villages name means 'higher well (= spring/stream)'.
 Originally, part of a single place called Well; 'upp' was prepended to distinguish from Outwell.

 Upwell in 1202 had a market-place and a weekly market.
 Marmont Priory was endowed by Richard I with 300 acres in Upwell and Outwell.
 The priory of Gilbertines was founded in the reign of King John.
 Cultivation of flax and hemp is referred to in an order of Sessions of Sewers in 1340.

 William Wolsey a constable of Upwell, Outwell & Welney (and Robert Piggot of Wisbech) Protestants were tried at Ely for heresy and burnt at the stake in 1555.

 In 1810 a building was being used as a temporary theatre by Joseph Smedley at a cost of five Guineas.

 In 1869 Upwell St Peter, was the richest benefice of the English church, being returned in the clergy list as worth £3,058 a year, though worth considerably more, and had just become vacant by the death of the Rev. William Gale Townley, who had held it only seven years.
 The living was in the gift of B. G. Townley.
 In the same parish was the rectory of Christ Church, returned as being worth £1,594 year, also belonging to the Townley family.

+Sander's Mill was built in 1829 as a five storey, five-sailed tower mill.
+It was later raised by one storey and altered to a four-sailed mill.
+It worked by wind until 1940 and then by electricity.
+It was converted to residential use in 2009.

 Upwell was connected with Wisbech by a steam tramway in 1884.